The Growing Seed Parable

 10As the rain and the snow come down from heaven, and do not return to it without watering the earth and making it bud and flourish, so that it yields seed for the sower and bread for the eater, 11so is my word that goes out from my mouth: It will not return to me empty, but will accomplish what I desire and achieve the purpose for which I sent it (Isaiah 55:8–11).

-The farmer can’t expect to exert special efforts for the seed to grow.
-He can make the circumstances as good as possible for seed growth, but he can’t cause it to grow.
 The power to germinate, break forth, and grow is of the seed itself, by its own virtue.
 Man doesn’t create life.
 He can only discover, rearrange, and develop what’s already been created.
 Unless God causes the seed to grow, all the farmer’s vigilant efforts would be wasted.
 It’s the same with the kingdom of God, with the growth of believers, both individually and collectively.
 Growth is not of man; growth is of God.
 It’s the Spirit of God who takes the gospel and changes a man’s and a woman’s heart, causing him and her to grow in grace.

 What does that mean to us?
 We need to couple God’s grace with man’s intention to produce a harvest.
 God’s grace always takes into account the will of man.

-Faith and Patience It takes a good amount of faith to be a farmer like the man in this parable; it also takes a substantial amount of patience to be a successful farmer; it takes all that faith and patience to sow God’s seed.
+Faith and Patience It takes a lot of faith to be a farmer like the man in this parable; it also takes a substantial amount of patience to be a successful farmer; it takes all that faith and patience to sow God’s seed.
 Someone has said that the secret of patience is “doing something else in the meantime.”
 Note the element of “patiently waiting” that James highlights below, from his epistle.

 7Be patient, then, brothers and sisters, until the Lord’s coming.
 See how the farmer waits for the land to yield its valuable crop, patiently waiting for the autumn and spring rains (James 5:7).

 While we’re waiting patiently for our anticipated harvest, we ought to sow elsewhere, water that other soil, and wait faithfully and patiently for its new growth.
 That’s our responsibility — our job!
-As Lord Jesus’ active servant, we’re to respond devotedly to Lord Jesus’ Great Commission.
+As Lord Jesus’ active servants, we’re to respond devotedly to Lord Jesus’ Great Commission.
 Some believers go a lifetime without cultivating and producing much spiritual fruit.
 But, thankfully, God’s Word promises that a harvest will definitely come, so long as we have faith, pray often, remain patient, and continually sow God’s seed here and there.

 The Parable of the Growing Seed ends with the announcement of a harvest.
 When the grain became ripe, the farmer utilized the sickle, harvesting the cultivated seed.
 The entire sowing-waiting-cultivating-harvesting process happens continually, according to God’s calendar, at his chosen time.

-Ultimate Purpose This miniparable presents God’s kingdom, starting with its first sowing, hidden in the hearts of men, when Lord Jesus lived on the earth.
+Ultimate Purpose This miniparable presents God’s kingdom, starting with its first sowing, hidden in the hearts of men, when Jesus lived on the earth.
 Once the seed has been sown, we must wait patiently in this age of grace, eventually appreciating a final reaping for all to see at the great harvest.
 The ultimate purpose for the Word of God is to successfully develop a harvest that glorifies God.
 But what a challenge this Parable of the Growing Seed presents!
 Clearly, we have a responsibility to sow his seed.
 We must also water the seed and soil, then wait patiently while looking for other areas or fields in which to sow God’s seed.
 Remember: Life is in the seed!
 The Parable of the Sower concentrates more on the force of resistance to the seed and the soils.
 But this parable about seed growth concentrates our focus on the potential and promise of life within the seed, which causes the seed to grow.
-In God’s Word, there’s a unique power, an unusual productivity, and an ultimate purpose that’s to be fulfilled.
+In God’s Word, there’s a unique power, an unusual productivity, and an ultimate purpose to be fulfilled.

-We can see the truth of this miniparable as being well illustrated in the growth of the early church: “I planted the seed, Apollos watered it, but God made it grow” (1 Corinthians 3:6).
+We can see the truth of this miniparable in the growth of the early church: “I planted the seed, Apollos watered it, but God made it grow” (1 Corinthians 3:6).
 In the same way that a farmer can’t make or force a crop to grow, an evangelist can’t force spiritual life or growth in others’ lives.
 Neither can spiritual growth be measured by a stopwatch.
 The kingdom of God may begin in a person’s life in an instant.
 But its growth becomes visible only with the passing of time and the practice of faithfulness.

-The point of the Parable of the Growing Seed could be summarized accordingly: The way God uses his Word, in the heart of an individual, is mysterious and completely independent of human effort.
+The point of the Parable of the Growing Seed could be summarized accordingly: The way God uses his Word in the heart of an individual is mysterious and completely independent of human effort.
 May our ongoing efforts as the Lord’s ambassadors and servants be faithful and fruitful in “sowing the seed,” “praying for a harvest,” and “leaving the results to the Lord!”

 “As soon as the grain is ripe, he puts the sickle to it, because the harvest has come” (Mark 4:29).